-Sauerkraut is a source of probiotics, which provide many potential health benefits.
+Sauerkraut is a source of probiotics, which promote healthy gut bacteria and aid digestion.
 It also contains enzymes that help your body absorb nutrients more easily.

-Sauerkraut is a source of immune-boosting probiotics and nutrients.
+Sauerkraut is a source of probiotics and nutrients that

 For starters, the bacteria that populate your gut can have a strong influence on your immune system.
 The probiotics found in sauerkraut may help improve the balance of bacteria in your gut, which helps keep your gut lining healthy.